akshayjava/content-moderation-assistant/README.md

 1. Click the extension icon and select "Settings"
 2. Configure your custom rules and preferences
 3. Set up break reminders and well-being features
+4. Configure AI analysis (requires Gemini API key)
-4. Import/export your settings for backup
+5. Import/export your settings for backup

+### AI Setup
+1. Get a Gemini API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+2. Go to Settings → "Configure AI Policies"
+3. Enter your API key and test the connection
+4. Create custom policies or use the default Trust & Safety policies
+5. Choose your analysis mode (AI-only, rules-only, or hybrid)

 ### Custom Rules
 1. Go to Settings > Custom Rules